coljac/dgs-docker/README.md

 # Dragon Go Server docker image

 The source for the [Dragon Go Server](http://dragongoserver.net) is readily [available](https://sourceforge.net/p/dragongoserver/dgs-main/ci/master/tree/) for you to run your own copy for development or other purposes.
 This docker image sets up Apache/Mysql/PHP and deploys a fresh copy.
+On docker hub as `coljac/dragongo-dev:latest`.

 Best invoked to run on port 80 on localhost due to redirect issues.